 Bones of the Spine

-The body makes up the main part of the spine and is usually round in shape and bears the most weight.
+The body makes up the main part of the spine, is usually round in shape and bears the most weight.
 The spinal process and transverse processes provide an attachment point for various muscles.
 The vertebral foramen forms the spinal canal where the spinal cord runs through.
-The articular facets contain joints which links each vertebra together.
+The articular facets contain joints that link each vertebra together.

 Cervical Spine (C1-C7)

 There are seven cervical vertebrae that serve an important role in supporting the head.
 The first two vertebrae are called atlas (C1) and axis (C2).
 The atlas has the important job of supporting the head.
 The atlas articulates with the base of the skull above it and below the atlas articulates with a bony protrusion of the axis called the odontoid process.
 Together this forms the atlantoaxial joint.
 The lower cervical vertebrae (C3-C7) all have similar features which provide stability to the first section of the spine.

 The thoracic vertebrae have an important role in holding the rib cage which protects the heart and stabilises the torso.
 A distinct feature of the thoracic vertebrae is that they contain costal facets which articulate with a corresponding rib.

 The lumbar vertebrae bear the most weight and are large in shape to reduce stress and absorb shock when carrying heavy objects.
 The distinct curve of the articular facets assists with stabilisation and weight-bearing.

 The sacrum is formed by five fused vertebrae.
 The vertebral canal continues within the sacrum and is called the sacral canal.
 The sacrum has wings called alae which extend out and join with a bone called the ilium, which is part of the pelvis.
 The main function of the sacrum is to transmit force from the vertebral column to the lower limbs and to support the weight of the body.

 Beneath the sacrum are small bones that fuse together known as the coccyx.
 The coccyx supports the body’s weight when sitting.